Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Wholesalers

-Today’s wholesalers work with distributors, resellers, retailers, and operate across multiple marketplaces.
+Today’s wholesale businesses work with distributors, resellers, retailers, and operate across multiple marketplaces.
 As a result, they need B2B eCommerce to accommodate up-channel and down-channel participants.

-B2B eCommerce APIs allow wholesalers to synchronize data from multiple ERP systems across multiple selling channels while offering personalized experiences to customers.
+B2B eCommerce APIs allow wholesalers to synchronize data from multiple ERP systems across multiple selling channels while offering modern online shopping experience to customers.

 B2M Brands